World Bowl '91: Game summary

 Barcelona started the game with excellent field position, as London wide receiver Dana Brinson fumbled the opening kickoff, and the Dragons took over on the Monarchs 18-yard line.
 However, the Monarchs defense shut down the Dragons offense, and London recovered a muffed field goal attempt (the first of 6 Dragon turnovers on the day).
 The teams traded possessions, with London taking over just before the end of the first quarter.
 Monarchs quarterback Stan Gelbaugh, who had finished the season as the league's offensive MVP, hit Jon Horton with a 59-yard touchdown pass to give the Monarchs a 7–0 lead at the close of the 1st quarter.
 On the Dragons' next possession, quarterback Scott Erney was intercepted by Dan Crossman, who returned his second pick of the game for a touchdown.
 Crossman would add another interception later in the second quarter, setting up a 14-yard pass from Gelbaugh to Judd Garrett, giving London a 21–0 lead and all the offense it would need.

 Barcelona tried, but could not come back in the second half, as the hometown Monarchs won in front of a raucous London crowd.
 The crowd was also treated late in the game by the entry of running back Victor Ebubedike, born in London and a member of the Monarchs as per WLAF rules; he would gain 3 yards on his only carry of the game.

 The Monarchs' win turned out to be the only shutout in World Bowl history.
 Judd Garrett finished the day with 13 receptions, a World Bowl record that would never be surpassed.
-Dan Crossman's 3 interceptions easily earned him the World Bowl MVP award, the only time a defensive player would be so honored.
+Dan Crossman's 3 interceptions easily earned him the World Bowl MVP award.